mercadopago/devsite-docs/guides/sdks/official/java/preferences.en.md

 ```
 ]]]

-## Update a preference
+## Update preference

-Renew the details of a payment preference.
-Indicate the ID of the preference and send the parameters with the information you want to update.
+You can update the details of a payment preference using the preference ID.
+For details of the request parameters, access the [Update Preference](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/preferences/_checkout_preferences_id/put) API.

 [[[